Mortuary Science Faculty

 Instruction --> Mortuary Science

 The Mortuary Science Faculty position is a full-time, 9-month faculty position in the Mortuary Science Department.
 ACC Faculty teach 15 credits each fall and spring semester.
 Faculty may have the option to teach courses during the summer semester for additional compensation.
-Courses may be taught using both traditional and non-traditional delivery methods, including online, hybrid, or accelerated.
-Courses may be offered during the day or evening, and/or on satellite campuses.
+Courses may be taught using both traditional and non-traditional delivery methods, including face-to-face, online, computer-aided, distance learning, self-paced, and interdisciplinary.
+Faculty may need to teach at any of our campuses (Littleton, Castle Rock, and Parker) and at a variety of times (days, evenings, and some weekends).

-- Must have passed the Mortuary Science National Board Exam.
+- Must have passed the Mortuary Science National Board Exam administered by the International Conference of Funeral Service Examining Boards

-- Must hold, or qualify to obtain, a postsecondary Colorado Career and Technical Education (CTE) credential including 4,000 paid non-teaching occupational hours within the last five years.
+- Has, or qualifies for, postsecondary CTE credential including 4,000 paid non-teaching occupational hours within the last five years*

-Current teachers applying to teach ACC campus-based, online, or concurrent enrollment CTE courses may include non-teaching occupational hours that are older than the 5-year requirement if they have the required degree (and license/certifications as listed) and a minimum of 3 years full-time teaching experience in the discipline/program or 6 years part-time teaching experience in the discipline/program.
+*Current teachers applying to teach ACC campus-based, online, or concurrent enrollment CTE courses may include non-teaching occupational hours that are older than the 5- or 7-year requirement if they have the required degree (and license/certifications as listed) and a minimum of 3 years full-time teaching experience in the discipline/program or 6 years part-time teaching experience in the discipline/program.

 For additional information on Faculty and Instructor qualifications refer to AP 3-10b

-- Demonstrated success building professional relationships and working collaboratively with internal and external constituents and outside agencies.
+- Demonstrate building successful professional relationships and working collaboratively with internal and external constituents and outside agencies.

 Physical & Cognitive Demands